-Homeowners that own a business can apply for their home and business.
+Homeowners that own a business can apply for both their home and business.

 For more information on staying safe, go to the coronavirus (COVID-19) website.

 You can only submit one application per property and per homeowner.